-If you are ready to pull out your farmhouse Valentine decor, this Valentine gnome garland is the most awesome DIY piece you’ll add to your collection this year.
+If you are ready to set out some Valentine’s Day decor, this Valentine gnome garland is the most adorable DIY piece you’ll add to your collection this year.

 Valentine Gnome Garland

 Here at Ruffles and Rain Boots, I am more than just a little excited about Valentine’s Day.
 The pinks and reds replace the holiday colors and I just love the bright remix around the house.
 And because I’m a bit

 obsessed enamored with gnomes, these two things have come together.

 This is a simple, fun project that took almost no time once I decided on my color scheme.
 The little extra step of making custom colors for my gnome beards makes this craft wow-worthy.

 Below I’ll show you exactly how to color faux fur so it doesn’t transfer but if you want, you can keep the beards their natural color.
 If you’re ready to make a cute Valentines gnome garland, let’s get started.

 What is the best pattern to use when you don't want to sew?
 Do you know the secrets to a properly-proportioned gnome?
 Do you know where to get the best-priced fur?